 Furthermore, parents make every effort to keep their children safe and far from trouble, but a ruler’s relation to his people is different.
 In times of difficulty he needs them to risk death and in times of peace he needs them to exhaust their strength for him.
 Parents, who lovingly consider their children’s comfort and benefit, are not obeyed.
 Rulers, who with no concern for their benefit demand that they risk their lives or work hard, have their orders followed.
 The intelligent ruler recognizes this and so does not cultivate feelings of empathy, but builds up awe for his power.
 Indulgent mothers generally spoil their sons through their love.
 Harsh fathers generally rear good sons through their strictness.

-Nevertheless, by the time of Han Fei’s death Qin and its ideology of Legalism were well on their way to conquering all of China.
-Already in 256 BC, Ying Zheng’s father had toppled the 790-year-old Zhou dynasty by taking over the emperor’s home state.
-With this last relic of the old order destroyed, the geopolitics of China became more than ever an exercise in naked power.
-And, being more powerful than any of its rivals, Qin rolled up state after state under its young King Ying Zheng; in its final orgy of conquest it subdued six major states in the course of nine years.
-One Chinese historian would later claim that the Qin armies killed an astonishing 756,000 enemy soldiers during this period alone.
-Finally, in 221 BC, Ying Zheng found himself the last significant Chinese king still standing.
-And so he renamed himself Qin Shi Huang — the First Emperor of the Qin, later to be known as the First Emperor of China.
+Qin continued to roll up state after state under its young King Ying Zheng; in its final round of conquests it subdued six states in the course of nine years.
+One Chinese historian would later claim that the Qin armies killed an appalling 756,000 enemy soldiers and noncombatants during this period alone.
+Finally, in 221 BC, Ying Zheng found himself the last Chinese king still standing.
+And so he renamed himself Qin Shi Huang — the First Emperor of the Qin.
+Or, if you like, the First Emperor of China.
 He predicted that his line would persist for the next 10,000 generations.
 In reality, it would barely manage two, but in that brief window of time it would transform China more profoundly than any dynasty before or after it.

-During the era of the last strong central government in China, the early Zhou dynasty of more than half a millennium before, “civilized” China had consisted of a subset of Northern Inner China only.
-Over the centuries since, however, Chinese civilization had slowly spread over most of Southern Inner China as well.
-Thus the territory controlled by Qin Shi Huang from his capital of Xianyang — today a part of the metropolis of Xi’an — included some three quarters of the whole of Inner China, extending all the way to the South China Sea.
-This alone is enough to mark it as the start of a new era of Chinese history, the true beginning of the contiguous nation that we know as China today.
-Only the most westerly regions of Northern and Southern Inner China were not yet integrated with the rest.
-The land would not always be so politically united in the time to come, but its diverse peoples would never lose the newly inculcated sense of belonging to the category of “the Chinese,” distinct from — and generally in their eyes superior to — all the other cultures in the world.
+During the era of the last strong central government in China, the early Zhou dynasty of more than half a millennium before, the territory under the government’s control had consisted only of a subset of Northern Inner China and a tiny sliver of Southern Inner China.
+But the territory now controlled by Qin Shi Huang from his capital of Xianyang — today a part of the metropolis of Xi’an — included some three quarters of the whole of Inner China, extending all the way to the South China Sea.
+Only the most westerly regions of Inner China were not yet integrated with the rest.

-Be that as it may, the attitude presently led to Qin Shi Huang’s biggest project of all.
-Beginning almost immediately after the completion of his conquest of China, he sent thousands of his government’s ample supply of prisoners to build a barrier stretching over 2500 miles (4000 kilometers), to separate Inner China from the barbarians to its north and west.
+Beginning immediately after assuming the title of Huang emperor, Qin Shi Huang sent thousands of his government’s ample supply of prisoners to build a barrier stretching over 2500 miles (4000 kilometers), in order to separate his newly minted Chinese empire from those who were not privileged to be Chinese.
 As with all of the Great Walls to come, it would be a mistake to think of this one as a continuous, consistent barrier.
 The architects rather let the terrain do the work wherever possible; they built nothing at all over at least 20 percent of their wall’s course, where mountains or bodies of water could serve as a nice substitute.
 In other places, they augmented the sides of hills or built atop ridges.
-They built from scratch only where there was no alternative, using mostly the humble techniques of tamped-earth construction that had served the Chinese for millennia by now; aesthetics took priority over pragmatism only near major cities.
+They built from scratch only where there was no alternative, mostly employing the humble techniques of tamped-earth construction that had served the Chinese for millennia by now; aesthetics took priority over pragmatism only near major cities.
 Within a few years, after the moss and creepers had grown over it, most of the wall became almost one with the natural landscape, a vein poking through the skin of Pangu.
-Chinese folklore called the wall the “earth dragon,” and came to remember it not as the patriotic triumph Qin Shi Huang had intended it to be but rather for the suffering of the poor souls who were forced to labor upon it.
-“The Great Wall,” it was said, “is propped up on skeletons.”
-The same might have been said of Qin China as a whole.
+Chinese folklore would come to call the wall the “earth dragon,” and would remember it not as the patriotic triumph Qin Shi Huang had intended it to be but rather for the suffering of the poor souls who were forced to labor upon it.
+“The Great Wall,” it is said, “is propped up on skeletons.”
+The same has often been said of Qin China as a whole.

-Then again, Qin China had more in common with the Chinas that came later than many of its detractors might feel comfortable admitting.
-It would not be going too far to say that the vision of the Chinese bureaucratic state which has continued to survive to this day was born during the Qin dynasty.
+And yet Qin China had more in common with the Chinas that came later than many of its detractors might like to admit.
+For a distinctive vision of Chinese government which has survived to this day was born during the Qin dynasty.
 Qin China represents, write Caroline Blunden and Mark Elvin, “the definitive establishment of a blueprint of administration that was to change remarkably little in the next two millennia.”
-Likewise, “if contemporary Chinese politicians were to compare the Qin system with theirs,” notes Julia Lovell, “the similarities would probably be easier to spot than the differences.”
+In fact, well beyond that span of time, argues Julia Lovell: “If contemporary Chinese politicians were to compare the Qin system with theirs, the similarities would probably be easier to spot than the differences.”

 All of these things were made possible only by the unabashed authoritarianism of the government — its willingness to make laws covering everything from the way a farmer was allowed to weigh his crops to the glyphs a scholar was allowed to draw with his pen.
 The Qin dynasty showed no respect whatsoever for the past.
 “If scholars do not take the present as their teacher but instead study the past, using it to criticize the present age, they will confuse the people and throw them into disorder,” said one high-level Qin functionary.
-Such beliefs led to the “burning of the books,” yet another ancient event which strikes us as all too unnervingly modern today; it was also the one act for which the Confucianists would come most to hate the Qin.
-With the exception only of books on such practical subjects as farming and medicine, all texts from earlier eras were to be rounded up and destroyed.
-Hiding them was difficult; books were bulky things in those days before the invention of paper, mostly being written on strips of bamboo fastened together with swivel pins.
-Those scholars who did attempt to hide their books and were caught were put to death.
+Such beliefs led to the “burning of the books.”
+With the exception only of books on such practical subjects as farming and medicine, all texts from earlier eras were ordered to be rounded up and destroyed.
+Hiding them was difficult; books were bulky things in those days before the invention of wood-pulp-based paper, mostly being written on strips of bamboo fastened together with swivel pins.
+Those who did attempt to hide their books and were caught were put to death.
 Legend has it that the Four Books and Five Classics of Confucianism survived only thanks to scholars who memorized them, then regurgitated them onto the page again after the Qin dynasty was no more.
 But countless more books were lost forever.
 Qin thought control extended to the point of making the merest oral quotation from a forbidden work into a capital offense.

-Qin Shi Huang died, apparently of natural causes, in 210 BC at the age of 49, and was buried beside his Terracotta Army; like an Egyptian pharaoh, he had convinced himself that an afterlife much like this life awaited him, and he was determined to take all of the perks of his mortal existence with him.
+Qin Shi Huang died, apparently of natural causes, in 210 BC at the age of 49, and was buried beside his Terracotta Army; like an Egyptian pharaoh, he had convinced himself that an afterlife similar to the one he had just lived awaited him, and he was determined to take all of the perks of his mortal existence with him.
 His throne passed to his teenage son, who in accordance with his father’s wishes took the name Qin Er Shi: “The Second Generation of the Qin.”
 But the country his father had created was, for all its ruthless efficiency, not built to last.
 The callow youth was hopelessly out of his depth, and, without the fear in their hearts that his father had provoked, the people soon rose up against their oppressors.
-By the beginning of 206 BC, Qin Er Shi was dead and so was his father’s 10,000-generation dynasty.
-Legalism had proved too bitter a medicine for the body politic to tolerate for very long, leaving the Qin dynasty to serve as an object lesson for China’s future leaders, teaching them to temper their instinct for bureaucratic authoritarianism enough to allow for a measure of sustainability.
+By the beginning of 206 BC, Qin Er Shi was dead and so was the Qin dynasty, 9998 generations short of the 10,000 its founder had promised.
+Legalism had proved too bitter a medicine for the body politic to tolerate for very long, leaving the fate of the Qin dynasty to serve as an object lesson for China’s future leaders.
+Some would take the lesson to heart, but many others would not.

 (A full listing of print and online sources used will follow the final article in this series.)